NSombekke/DL2-GVP/Blogpost.md

  -->
  The above image shows how the original GVP compares with the _Transformer_implementation.

-> Can we conclude that TransformerConv gives the learning process a head start?
-We still see for both that the loss is decreasing so to be sure
+> We still see for both that the loss is decreasing so to be sure
 > we need to train for longer.
 Below we combined group multiple run based on wether the Transformer was used or not, for a longer training periode.